The Devils

 Review:

 It then shifts to Loudun.
-The city is not currently ruled by a governor, as the previous one passed away.
-It is pretty much the church which is ran by Grandier.
-He doesn’t really follow the doctrine as much as he should as he has relations with women and he is pretty much doing whatever he wants.
-He leads a procession that is going past monastery full of nuns.
+The city is not currently ruled by a governor, as the earlier one passed away.
+It is pretty much the church which is run by Grandier.
+He doesn’t follow the doctrine as much as he should as he has relations with women, among other sins.
+He leads the funeral procession that is going past monastery full of nuns.
 They are clamoring to get a glimpse of Grandier and the nun in charge, Sister Jeanne (Vanessa Redgrave) scolds them.
-She though does move to a window to catch a glimpse herself.
+Despite what she says, she moves to a window to catch a glimpse of him herself.

 Things take a turn though when Grandier marries Madeleine (Gemma Jones) in secret.
 This bothers the sexually repressed Sister Jeanne.
-Also during this time, Cardinal Richelieu gets Louis XIII to agree that to prevent uprisings, all cities should have to lose their walls.
+Also, during this time is when Cardinal Richelieu gets Louis XIII to agree that to prevent uprisings, all cities should have their walls removed.
 Baron De Laubardemont (Dudley Sutton) comes to Loudun to enact this, but Grandier stops him.
-The edict has not arrived yet, so the townspeople side with Grandier.
+The edict has not arrived yet, so the townspeople and the guards’ side with Grandier.

-Laubardemont has to find a way to get rid of Grandier and he does when he goes to Sister Jeanne’s monastery.
+Laubardemont looks for ways to rid the city of Grandier.
+This leads him to Sister Jeanne’s monastery.
 She accuses Grandier of crimes he didn’t commit out of jealousy.
-Father Barre (Michael Gothard) is called in and believes that all of the nuns in the monastery are possessed by the devil and it is Grandier’s fault.
-He also has the help of Mignon (Murray Melvin) as they try to exorcise everyone.
+Father Barre (Michael Gothard) is a witchfinder who is called in and believes that all of the nuns in the monastery are possessed by the devil.
+The fault is bestowed upon Grandier.
+Barre also has the help of Mignon (Murray Melvin) and his cousin, Louis Trincant (John Woodvine), who is upset with Grandier for impregnating his daughter, Philippe (Georgina Hale).
+Their goal is to exorcism the nuns.
 Hysteria and debauchery take place as they go about proving their ‘point’.

-I was really wasn’t expecting the depravity and debauchery we got in the film either.
-If you know me, I’ve gone back and forth with being agnostic and atheist, especially because I despise organized religion.
-This film is really the epitome of why.
+I’ll be honest that I wasn’t expecting the depravity and debauchery we got either.
+If you know me, you know that I despise organized religion.
+This is going to the extreme, but it is showing my disdain.
 Sister Jeanne is in love with Grandier, even though they’ve never met.
-She even tells Madeleine that nuns are just the wealthy who couldn’t find a husband or their dowry wasn’t enough.
-This actually makes a lot of sense when the hysteria kicks in.
-They have been repressing their carnal desires and when Father Barre gives them an excuse, they go over the top with it.
-I have to say, this really has some interesting nunsploitation aspects to it.
-Seeing them running around naked and doing depraved things was interesting.
+She even tells Madeleine that nuns at her convent are from wealthy families who couldn’t find a husband or their dowry wasn’t enough.
+This makes sense when the ‘hysteria’ kicks in.
+They repressed their carnal desires and when Father Barre gives them an excuse, they go over the top with it.
+The nunsploitation aspects to it are great.
+Seeing them running around naked and doing the things they are doing drives their point home.

 Grandier isn’t innocent though either.
 He is a priest, so he is supposed to be celibate and never marry.
-He is using his position in the church to sleep with young women he finds attractive and using it as well to maintain a lifestyle that is above what he should be.
-He does do some good things and performs his duties, but it is really a farce.
+He is using his position in the church to sleep with young women he finds attractive and using it as well to support a lifestyle that is above what he should be.
+He does good things and performs his duties, but his faith is a farce.
 I will give him credit that he somewhat redeems himself.
-He really does love his city and wants to save it, even though the citizens do not see what those in power are doing.
-How much of it though was to maintain his lifestyle.
+He does love his city and wants to save it, even though the citizens do not see what those in power are doing.
+It is an interesting parallel to things happening in the world today.
+It does seem though that if Grandier was a protestant, the issues here wouldn’t be one.
+He’s a catholic though so that in lines the issue.
+I also think the things he’s doing was to maintain his lifestyle, which he shouldn’t have.

 One last aspect of the story that I noticed, there always seems to be a crowd watching the events that are happening.
-I noticed it from the start at the play, then again when we see the nuns running around naked for the first time as well as during the visit of Louis XIII and the trial of Grandier.
-There are always a crowd of people watching.
-I took this as that crowd is us the audience.
-We are complacent with what is happening and just watching it when we could really make a difference.
+This starts with the opening play.
+Then again when we see the nuns running around naked for the first time as well as during the visit of Louis XIII and the trial of Grandier.
+I’m taking this as not only the citizens of the town, but also representing us.
+We are as complacent with what is happening and watching when we could have influence.
 We don’t because of the mob mentality.
+I thought that was clever.

-Something that was pretty amazing in this film was the acting.
-I was highly surprised to see Redgrave and I thought she was great in her role.
-I haven’t seen a lot of her earlier works, so this one was interesting.
+Let’s then go over to the acting which I thought was great.
+I was surprised to see Redgrave in her role.
+She was great.
+I haven’t seen much of her earlier works, so this one was interesting.
 Her character bothers me, but I can’t hate her.
 She got caught up and then used.
-Reed is one of my all time favorite actors.
-He is such a horrible guy in the beginning, but the film does an amazing arch where by the end, you see there is good there and he wants to help.
+Reed is one of my all-time favorite actors.
+He is such a horrible guy in the beginning, but the arch and growth we see is great.
+It is a clever thing to do.
 Sutton was solid as the villain.
-He will do whatever to get his mission completed.
-Gothard was another great villain.
-He embodies something I hate about religion in forcing confessions and taking things said to him, twisting the words to prove his point.
-The rest of the cast rounded out the film for what was needed.
+He will do whatever he wants to get his mission completed.
+Gothard was another one that works along with Laubardemont.
+He embodies something I hate about religion in forcing confessions.
+He also takes things that are said and twists the words to prove his point.
+I’ll also credit Melvin, Hale, Armitage, Woodvine and the rest of the cast to round this out for what was needed.